Student Code of Conduct

 d) Possession of a firearm or any other weapon on campus.

-h) Intentionally or recklessly interfering with any and all normal university or university-sponsored activities, events and procedures.
+h) Intentionally or recklessly interfering with all normal University or University-sponsored activities, events and procedures.

-j) Violation of the term of any sanction imposed in accordance with the Student Code of conduct.
+j) Violation of the term of any sanction imposed in accordance with the Code.

 k) Theft of property; possession of stolen property.

-m) Purposefully failing to comply with the reasonable directions of university officials, including Public Safety officers and Residential Life staff.
+l) Purposefully failing to comply with the reasonable directions of University officials (Campus Security officers, Residential Life staff, administrator)

-n) Violations of other published university regulations or policies.
-Such regulations or policies may include the University Catalog, Student-Athlete Handbook, IT Policies, Non-harassment Policy, Cyberbullying Police, Residential Life Guide, as well as those regulations relating to governing student organizations.
+- Such regulations or policies may include the University Catalog, Student-Athlete Handbook, Peaceful Assembly Policy, Cyber-Bullying Policy, Equal Opportunity, Harassment and Non-discrimination Policy, IT Policies, Residential Life Guide, as well as those regulations relating to governing student organizations.

-o) Actions violating university policies or inappropriate conduct by a student’s guest.
+n) Actions violating University policies or inappropriate conduct by a student’s guest.

-q) Hate violence motivated by hostility to race, ethnic background, religious belief, sex, age, disability, gender, or sexual orientation.
+p) Hate violence motivated by hostility to race, ethnic background, religious belief, sex, age, disability, or sexual orientation.